emilypx/appfair.github.io/index.md

 ### How can I set the description of my app in the App Fair catalog

 Change the `Description` section of the repository details "About" setting.
+This will serve as the description of the

+### How do I provide documentation for my app?

+The `README.md` file in your `/App/` fork repository should be used as the entry point to your application's documentation.

 ### How can I categorize my app in the App Fair catalog